ckeditor/ckeditor5/docs/features/productivity-pack.md

 * Format painter

-	The {@link features/format-painter format painter feature} lets you copy text formatting (such as bold, italic, font size, color, etc.) and apply it in a different place in the edited document.
+	The {@link features/format-painter format painter feature}{@icon @ckeditor/ckeditor5-format-painter/theme/icons/paint-roller.svg} lets you copy text formatting (such as bold, italic, font size, color, etc.) and apply it in a different place in the edited document.
 It helps keep the formatting consistent and speeds up the creation of rich content.

 * Slash commands